 Disciplinary Probation.
 This status indicates that the student's behavior has raised serious questions concerning the student's status as a member of the School community.
-The student will be given a stated period during which his/her conduct will establish whether he/she is to be returned to good standing by having met definite requirements in behavior or whether he/she is to be suspended or dismissed from Istituto Marangoni Miami.
+The student will be given a stated period during which his/her conduct will establish whether be/she is to be returned to good standing by having met definite requirements in behavior.

+conduct will establish whether he/she is to be returned to good standing by having met definite requirements in behavior or whether he/she is to be suspended or dismissed from Istituto Marangoni Miami.
 The Academic Leadership may impose the sanction of disciplinary probation on a student.
 A statement of offense and decision will be placed in the student's file in the Registration Department.
 If while on disciplinary probation a student is found responsible for a further infraction of School policies/regulations, the student will be subject to the possibility of suspension/expulsion from Istituto Marangoni Miami.